SingularitySolutionsGroup/conduit_woodruff/README.md

 * Name them conduit-CLIENT_CODE and conduit-CLIENT_CODE-deployment
 * Configure the conduit-CLIENT_CODE repository to automatically build when the github repository receives a push to the production branch.
 The conduit-CLIENT_CODE-deployment docker repository shouldn't be associated with a github repository.
 See the infrastructure documentation at github.com/singularitySolutionsGroup/infrastructure regarding how the deployment process works.
 * Create an event for conduit-CLIENT_CODE-deployment.
 Select that repository, click on the settings cog and you will see an option on that page to create a new event.
 The event is a Push to Repository, the notification is a Webhook POST, the url is https://jkqrrlp9zg.execute-api.us-east-1.amazonaws.com/production?api_key=308a4aecbe3aZ&project_id=client_code.
 Replace the end of the url 'client_code' with the name of the school, all undercase.
 * In the conduit-CLIENT_CODE, navigate to the settings section and add three events/notifications targeting the slack channel notifications.
 The web hook url is (https://hooks.slack.com/services/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).
 Create one for build starting, a successful completion, and a failed build.
+You do not need to add the refs on this as it will only happen when the build has started, completed, or failed.

 Create the necessary AWS components
 ---